 SD-WAN is often described as ‘cloud networking’ or ‘cloud-ready networking’.
 At a practical level, it involves putting a new box on site and plugging your internet connection into it.
 These dedicated boxes are a combined application and firewall, and perform a useful trick called ‘Deep Packet Inspection’.

-DPI allows the box to interrogate all the traffic going over your connection and identify what the applications are that are using it, and allows a customer to control the amount of bandwidth those applications consume from what’s available.
-Where multiple connections are used, either in one site or in several, they can be controlled remotely, and different applications prioritized in some locations, or in the event where one line goes down, traffic seamlessly shifted to another.
+Deep Packet Inspection (DPI) allows the box to interrogate all the traffic going over your connection and identify what applications are using it and allows a customer to control the amount of bandwidth those applications consume from what’s available.
+Where multiple connections are used, either in one site or in several, they can be controlled remotely, and different applications prioritised in some locations, or in the event where one line goes down, traffic seamlessly shifted to another.

-It’s worth pointing out here that SD-WAN is not a standardized or regulated model, but is deployed in different ways from different vendors.
+It’s worth pointing out here that SD-WAN is not a standardised or regulated model, but is deployed in different ways from different vendors.

-The platform is managed via an online dashboard that surfaces a range of metrics and reports from the on-premise boxes, which can be run over time to reveal trends in application and data usage from a site’s users – finding out, for example, that key application traffic slows down at lunchtime as people watch youtube or access social media.
+The platform is managed via an online dashboard that presents a range of metrics and reports from the on-premise boxes, which can be run over time to reveal trends in application and data usage from a site’s users – finding out, for example, that key application traffic slows down at lunchtime as people watch YouTube or access social media.

 How does SD-WAN help with Voice and UC?

-A lot of the vendor’s marketing messaging around SD-WAN touches on how it can help make voice and UC better, but it’s not quite as it appears.
+A lot of the vendor’s marketing messaging around SD-WAN touches on how it can help make voice and Unifed Communications (UC) better - but it’s not quite as it appears.

-SD-WAN as a technology originated in the US and Asia, and developed with their markets and interests up front.
+SD-WAN is a technology originated in the US and Asia and developed with their markets and interests up front.
 In the US and Asia, MPLS connectivity is more expensive than public internet access.
-SD-WAN provides a lot of the capability of a private MPLS network in terms of control of applications over the data connection, but works over public internet lines.
-It uses DPI in place of QoS or packet marking.
+SD-WAN provides a lot of the capability of a private MPLS network in terms of control of applications over the data connection but works over public internet lines.
+It uses DPI in place of Quality of Service (QoS) or packet marking.

 So, in those markets, SD-WAN is great for giving granular control of bandwidth usage to a customer over public internet lines, allowing them to prioritise and protect critical application traffic like voice, without needing the expensive MPLS connection.

-MPLS networks have long been preferred for voice traffic for good reason – it allows voice traffic to be fully protected from other uses via QoS and packet marking, and where voice is being provided via a centralized PBX within the network, or delivered over the MPLS network like Claranet’s Hosted Voice service, it maintains call quality for all voice users.
+MPLS networks have long been preferred for voice traffic for good reason – it allows voice traffic to be fully protected from other uses via QoS and packet marking, and where voice is being provided via a centralized PBX within the network or delivered over the MPLS network, it maintains call quality for all voice users.

-However, the market is moving and voice quality expectations are becoming less critical for many users, and for some they are now consuming entirely ‘over the top’ or ‘cloud-based’ telephony or UC services like BlueJeans or Zoom for conferencing that are not designed to operate in an MPLS environment.
+However, the market is moving and voice quality expectations are becoming less critical for many users, and for some, they are now consuming entirely ‘over the top’ (cloud-based) telephony or UC services like BlueJeans or Zoom for conferencing that are not designed to operate in an MPLS environment.